drmats/js-toolbox/README.md

 Another solution is to pass these objects as parameters to functions that needs to use them, but it's cumbersome and scales poorly.

-Using `memory` module solves these problems and reminds the usage of react's hooks.
+Using `memory` module solves these problems and resembles the usage of Hooks in React.

 Example: